Stockton, California: Roads and railways

 Due to its location at the "crossroads" of the Central Valley and a relatively extensive highway system, Stockton is easily accessible from virtually anywhere in California.
 Interstate 5 and State Route 99, California's major north–south thoroughfares, pass through the city limits.
 The east–west highway State Route 4 also passes through the city, providing access to the San Francisco Bay Area as well as the Sierra Nevada and its foothills.
 Stockton is the western terminus of State Route 26 and State Route 88, which extends to the Nevada border.
 In addition, Stockton is within an hour of Interstate 80, Interstate 205 and Interstate 580.

 Stockton is served by San Joaquin Regional Transit District.

 Stockton is also connected to the rest of the nation through a network of railways.
 Stockton has two passenger rail stations.
-Robert J. Cabral Station, which provides service to Sacramento on Amtrak's San Joaquins route, and also serves as the northern terminus of the Altamont Corridor Express commuter rail service to San Jose.
-San Joaquin Street station provides service to Oakland via the San Joaquins route.
+Robert J. Cabral Station, which provides service to Sacramento on Amtrak's Gold Runner route, and also serves as the northern terminus of the Altamont Corridor Express commuter rail service to San Jose.
+San Joaquin Street station provides service to Oakland via the Gold Runner route.

 Union Pacific and BNSF Railway, the two largest railroad networks in North America both service Stockton and its port via connections with the Stockton Terminal and Eastern Railroad and Central California Traction Company, who provide local and interconnecting services between the various rail lines.
 The Stockton Diamond was the busiest interchange point in the state by 2020; a grade separation project to elevate the Union Pacific over the BNSF line is planned to be completed by 2026.